snadim02/snadim02.github.io/_posts/2026-06-08-sugar-spice.md

 ![Flour counter storage](../assets/img/mixer-location.jpg){: .mx-auto.d-block :}

 In the pantry, we finally [ditched](https://www.facebook.com/BuyNothingProject/) the opaque bins, and began storing other specialty flours and sugars in ProKeeper+ containers on the shelf.
-The unmilled grains are stored in [16-cup Rubbermaid Brilliance containers](https://a.co/d/0ex6oQvh) directly behind their milled flour versions.
+The unmilled grains are stored in [16-cup Rubbermaid Brilliance containers](https://a.co/d/0ex6oQvh) directly behind their milled counterparts.

 ![Flour counter storage](../assets/img/flour-pantry1.jpg){: .mx-auto.d-block :}